randomcoww/homelab/README.md

 See [fedora-coreos-config-custom](https://github.com/randomcoww/fedora-coreos-config-custom)

-Image build can be triggered from Github actions ocne ARC runners and MinIO are up.
+Image build can be triggered from Github actions once ARC runners and MinIO are up.

 ---